emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 Having finally arrived at *acceptance*, I was going to leave Philadelphia freshly shattered, serene, and at peace with the knowledge that I may not ever fall in love again — and that everything was still going to be alright.
 I was really grateful that everything went as perfectly as it could have that weekend and I felt safe and secure for the first time in, well, decades.

-I was right on time; therefore I was right on time to cross paths with someone that would be the gold that binds my pottery back together again.
+**I was right on time.** And more importantly, I was right on time to cross paths with someone that would be the gold that binds my pottery back together again.
 It's *kismet*.
-She'd start at my heart and work her way outward from there, and she would do it with precision and ease.
-The things I never wanted to let myself wish for ever again, the things that I felt like it must be wrong for me to want and even worse to need?
-They are the very things that come so easily to her.
+Destiny.
+She'd start at my heart and work her way outward from there, and she would do it without my guidance, and with precision and ease.
+Those things I never wanted to ever wish for again, the things that I felt like it must be wrong for me to want and even worse to need?
+They are the exact same things that come so easily to her.
 She is generous, and she is radiant, and her hair is unfair.
 Her name is Tracey.
+She gives me everything I ever wanted and then she gives me more.

 I will soon be wildly head-over-heels in love with her.
+And she easily and readily loves me in a way that is [*All I Ever Wanted*](http://ephemeral.be/albums/hearts/content/all-i-ever-wanted-love-sick/), ***and then some***.

 # Getting Better

-My therapy is making huge inroads.
-I have some real breakthrough moments that I've never experienced before.
+My therapy is making inroads.
+I have some real [breakthrough moments](https://incumbent.org/post/therapy-methods-ifs/) that I've **never** experienced before.
 I am becoming more *self-lead*, as my therapist says.
 Like she predicted, my writing improves and more importantly, my photography improves.
 When I ask Mari about this at one point she tells me that she can see a change also, and she explains it as my best work lately is much less self-aware and less technical.
 That I'm shooting from my gut.
 Finally. **Finally!**

 This was one of the things that I was able to admit to myself before I could allow myself to think I was making improvements.
 It was evident to me in my work, and I saw it.
 I still needed a trusted observer to fill in the gaps for me, but I felt vindicated.
 I felt like I was improving. *I felt like for the first time in twenty years, I was getting better.*

 A month later in our therapist's office I would say that I felt like I couldn't let myself accept happiness.
 I'd say that I was afraid that my happiness was a symptom, an artificial echo of happiness that my brain built for me to further deceive me right before it tightened a noose around my neck and lowered me further into new darkness.
 I had manic episodes before that lifted my mood for a few days only to crash even harder, but Liz shook her head before I could finish the sentence and she would tell me she has seen what I was talking about before, but that this wasn't it.
 In fact, she would say that she's **never** seen me this happy and content, not since we met.
-I was filled with relief and gratitude.
+I'm awash with relief and gratitude.
 Then I'd tell Liz that I would not have been brave enough to ever end our marriage, and that I was grateful she was able to start this process.
-And then she was filled with relief and gratitude too.
-We were both finally settling into our new relationship, and we were both trusting each other again.
+And then I saw the relief and gratitude pour out from her.
+We were both finally settling into our new relationship, **and we were both trusting each other again**.

 ## Momentum

 Our house sold in a day.
-It sold the day I was in Philadelphia and engaged in my fantastic voyage and en route to being shattered.
-We accepted an offer and were under contract and began looking for places of our own.
-We hadn't yet talked to our children about our divorce, but Calvin wasn't even two years old until July, so he's pretty much rolling with life and doesn't really have a well-constructed reality yet.
-He is the same age I was when my parents divorced, and I had a lot of anxiety and concerns about all of this.
+It sold while I was in Philadelphia and engaged in my fantastic voyage and was en route to being shattered.
+Eric helps me out a little bit through the Docusign process in my altered condition, and we accepted an offer, so we are finally under contract, and soon began looking for places of our own.
+We hadn't yet talked to our children about our divorce, but Calvin wasn't even two years old until July, so he's pretty much rolling with life and doesn't exactly have a well-constructed reality yet.
+He is the same age I was when my parents divorced, and I had a lot of anxiety and concerns about this.

 We talked to Prudence about our divorce at dinner one night, and I was so afraid of making her sad or being anxious about this, but she was remarkably resilient.
 The things she found interesting were that she'd have two bedrooms, and two houses, and that she and her brother would spend time living in both of them.
 This was a little strange for her to wrap her head around, but she didn't seem too concerned about the part where her parents weren't going to be married.
 Our circumstances were different than some, so there was no weird conversation about the nature of love because Liz and I still love each other.
 It is a decidedly different love than it was, say, two years ago, but we love our children and each other and our family is going to change in a lot of ways but it's going to be the same in others.